If you are a former Midland Trust client, please click here to log in to your account. Looking for account resources? Click here.

 As you can see, even without a large bankroll to start out, you can still create profitable real estate investments with your self-directed IRA.

-Note: While this type of transaction is fairly straightforward and common, you’ll want to make sure it’s at “arms-length” and that you avoid the possibility of “self-dealing,” both of which are prohibited by IRS regulations.
+Note: While this type of transaction is straightforward and common, you’ll want to make sure it’s at “arms-length” and that you avoid the possibility of “self-dealing,” both of which are prohibited by IRS regulations.
 Consult with a financial or tax professional.

-Other Ways to Partner for a Purchase
+Other ways to partner for a purchase

-The above example is just one way to potentially partner your self-directed IRA.
+The above is just one way to potentially partner your self-directed IRA.
 Learn about other potential options: Discover 6 Ways to Partner Your IRA.

 Master Academy Real Estate Course